A few tips when buying your next pair of eco-friendly jeans

 structure picks up where stretch falls short

 As explained above, there is no way around baggy knees when you are designing only with cotton and stretch.
-To mitigate the design flaws of spandex, we need to turn to materials that can provide structure, and will help the garment retain its shape when spandex becomes fatigued.
+To mitigate the design flaws of spandex, during denim development we need to turn to materials that can provide structure, and will help the garment retain its shape when spandex becomes fatigued.
 This is where a bit of polyester can make all the difference.

 the first uses of polyester